ess-dmsc-dram/data-reduction-hardware-requirements/notes.md

 - `LoadEventNexus` performance for SSD, Lustre tests pending (and our installation is too small to give good performance).
 - Background included in event rates?
   Unknown background?

+## Requirements

+As discussed above, the number of cores required for reduction depends on the required maximum runtime for a reduction.
+It is unclear what a good limit for this is.
+For now we define the following:

+1. In general the reduction should be 5 times faster than the experiment.
+1. It should never take more than 20 minutes.
+1. We never require a runtime below 30 seconds.

+This is currently set in `beamline.py`.

+First 8:
+- BEER
+- CSPEC
+- BIFROST
+- MAGIC
+- LOKI
+- ODIN
+- DREAM
+- ESTIA